TL;DR:

 9. Pining for the “one that got away”

-Part of what characterizes disorganized attachment is a difficulty with remaining fully present in the moment with your feelings and needs.
-This causes disorganized partners to adopt a fantasy life and start to idealize past partners.
+Disorganized partners may struggle to remain in the moment with their feelings and needs.
+This causes disorganized partners to adopt a fantasy life and idealize past partners.
 Once they put exes on this pedestal, their current partner will never live up to it, even though they are probably quite similar.
+This prevents them from being fully emotionally present with a current partner, and protects them from future emotional pain.

 10. Hyper or hypo sexuality

 These are all ways in which you might be sabotaging your new relationship and dating life.
-We’ll look at how to heal your attachment style below, but first, let’s take a look at how disorganized attachment affects relationships.
+We’ll look at how to heal your attachment style below.
+First, let’s look at how disorganized attachment patterns affect relationships.

 Disorganized attachment in marriage